Deaf, Learning Disabilities,

 Introduction

-Out of frustration, this situation led me to establish a “Deaf, Learning Disabilities, Visual Processing Disorder & Irlen Syndrome” website to raise awareness of deaf, learning disabilities, visual processing disorder, and Irlen Syndrome.
+This situation inspired me to create the "Deaf, Learning Disabilities, Visual Processing Disorder, and Irlen Syndrome" website to raise awareness about these issues.